jperk224/thinkful_quiz_app/readme.md

 permalink: /index.html
 ---

-# Thinkful Quiz App
+# Atlanta Braves Quiz

-A front end, responsive quiz app combining the best html, css, and jQuery have to offer.
-Enjoy!!

-Rules:
-1. Enjoy!
+Test your knowledge of Atlanta Braves baseball in this front end, fully responsive quiz app!
+This app blends jQuery with Javascript and features recursive function and randomization techniques so no consecutive playthrough is the same!

+Technologies used:
+* HTML5
+* CSS3
+* JavaScript
+* jQuery